 Since declaring independence in 1991 Estonia has undergone significant political and social reform.
 Healthcare in Estonia is supervised by the Ministry of Social Affairs and is primarily funded through general taxation.
 Discussions on health inequalities began in the late 1990s and in 2000 the World Bank Expert Commission requested the Estonian Ministry of Social Affairs to conduct a study on inequalities as a prerequisite for an official loan.
 The study resulted in the report “Social Inequalities in Health in Estonia” which triggered further studies and discussions in this area.
 As a result, local NGOs became involved and were able to build momentum behind this issue.
 Although there is no single explicit policy document relating to health inequalities, there are several epidemiological studies as well as national actions aimed at tackling the issue.

 Health inequalities are high on the political agenda in Estonia, with the current national health plan explicitly describing the need to tackle social inequalities.
 There are also a number of policy responses that implicitly address the issue.
 Cross – sector collaborations at a national level are often the starting point for action with the message then being convened to the lower level authorities.
 The Estonian government is also working together on health equity issues with international organizations, such as the WHO, to establish and define targeted approaches that tackle inequalities.
+There have been government efforts to tackle risk behaviours through increased excise taxes on alcohol and cigarettes (2006–17) and through the introduction of a smoking ban in public spaces, public transport and workplaces (2007) as well as the introduction of picture warnings on tobacco products (2016) and a ban on smoking areas in buildings (2017).
+However, more needs to be done to reach certain vulnerable groups such as men with lower levels of education.

 An overview of policy responses addressing health inequalities in can be found in our Policy Database.